pjfsw/jofmodore/README.md

 # jofmodore
 My 6502 SBC project

-The bios.asm is the main class for the boot rom
+The bios.asm is the main code for the boot ROOM

 ## Convert 6502 PRG binaries to Arduino loader format and upload it to Arduino Mega
- ./readprg.py prg/bios.prg |  ./programmer.py
+ `./readprg.py prg/bios.prg |  ./programmer.py`